-6. Expand the submenu under Storage Controllers, and right-click on Update Driver Software, as shown in the following figure.
+6. In the Device Manager window, expand the submenu under Storage Controllers, and right-click on Update Driver Software, as shown in the following figure.

-To find the version of the existing driver, right-click Properties, and select the Driver tab.
+To find the version of the existing driver, right-click Properties and select the Driver tab.